To my readers......

 Art Bob 1

 Art Bob was a popular gay artist in the 60s with an unmistakeable, playful style.
 He depicted young men enjoying life and getting into 'interesting' situations.
-I've never reviewed his work here before but have previously posted sample images, also more recently at the mitchmen account at BSkySocial.
+I've never reviewed his work here before but have previously posted sample images, also one more recently at the mitchmen account at BSkySocial.

 Art Bob - A Little Pull From A Buddy